Providence & Seekonk Campuses

 If you are interested in applying for financial assistance through RITES to be applied to RITES Programs, you must complete the Financial Aid Packet BEFORE program application.
 Stop here and complete this form to submit FIRST: (https://www.ritutorial.org/wp-content/uploads/2021/02/summer_financial_aid_form_21.pdf) *Please note that this is for RITES programs only, Wheeler Summer does not offer Financial Aid towards their summer programs.*

 If you are interested in Orton-Gillingham tutorials, this will be an add-on RITES Service to your traditional camp registration.

 COUNSELOR-IN-TRAINING (C.I.T.)
 PROGRAM

-Participants must have minimally completed their sophomore year of high school.
+- Participants must have minimally completed their sophomore year of high school.

 Our C.I.T. program is designed for our older campers and teens interested in working with children and becoming summer camp counselors.
 Participants will learn about behavior management, team-building, communication, and activity leadership by helping counselors work with younger campers and through classroom learning.
 Directed and led by our Counselor-in-Training staff team, your teen will have the hands-on opportunity to assist group counselors, teach activities and plan special events.
-Participants will complete a camp specific First Aid and CPR certification training and will have an opportunity to practice for future job interviews.
+Participants will complete camp-specific First Aid and CPR certification training and will have an opportunity to practice for future job interviews.
 Each C.I.T. will be evaluated throughout the session and will receive constant feedback to help them improve their skills and overall experience.
 All registered C.I.T.s will receive an additional information packet from the C.I.T.
-Director prior to camp.
+Staff prior to camp.

 Upon successful completion of the program and an invitation from camp management, CITs may be hired as a summer staff (paid position) for the remainder of the summer.
 In addition, they will be eligible to work the following summer.